-An introduction to the study of the earth with emphasis on the materials that make up the earth; plate tectonics; the process that created the continents and the ocean basins; and the processes that change the landscape.
-Laboratory study is closely coordinated with the lecture.
+This course is an introduction to the study of the Earth, with emphasis on the materials that make up the Earth.
+It emphasizes Plate Tectonics, the processes that created the continents and the ocean basins, and the processes that change the landscape.
+GEOL111 is strongly recommended for students who desire to transfer to CSU/UC.

-GEOL 111 INVESTIGATIONS IN PHYSICAL GEOLOGY
+GEOL 111 PHYSICAL GEOLOGY LABORATORY